NikitaChalykh/NikitaChalykh/README.md

 <br>
 <br>

-**Project 1**: Virtual Desktop Infrastructure (VDI) and Terminal Access Management Platform
+**Project 1**: Virtual Desktop Infrastructure (VDI) and Terminal Access Management Platform.

-**Technologies**: Python 3, LightStar, Django REST Framework, Piccolo ORM, pytest, asyncio, Git, PostgreSQL, NATS, Dishka, Jira
+**Technologies**: Python 3, LightStar, Django REST Framework, Piccolo ORM, pytest, asyncio, Git, PostgreSQL, NATS, Dishka, Jira.

 - Participated in the design and development of a geographically distributed VDI system with a focus on fault tolerance and scalability.
 - Implemented an asynchronous virtualization operations queue (VM creation, deletion, rebuilding) using a message broker (NATS).